Champagne Bonnaire - Blanc de Blancs Grand Cru Brut 2006

 About the wine:

-A beautiful golden hue with golden highlights and fine, lively bubbles that lead to a bouquet of dried fruit, hazelnuts, almonds, herbal tea, linden blossom, chamomile, breadcrumbs, and citrus.
+A beautiful golden color with golden highlights and fine, lively bubbles that lead to a bouquet of dried fruits, hazelnuts, almonds, herbal tea, linden blossom, chamomile, breadcrumbs, and citrus.
 The wine is both full-bodied and fresh on the palate, with a subtle minerality.

 About the estate:

-Located in the Côte des Blancs, the kingdom of Chardonnay, with vineyards acquired in Fossoy and Bergères-les-Vertus, this family estate—founded in 1932 and based in Cramant—is now run by the fourth generation, Jean-Etienne and Jean-Emmanuel Bonnaire.
-Their 22 hectares of vineyards, planted primarily with Chardonnay, produce grapes destined for aging in tanks and old barrels (the Ver Sacrum and Variance cuvées, aged under cork for over 6 years).
-All dosages have been reduced.
+Located in the Côte des Blancs, the kingdom of Chardonnay, with vineyards acquired in Fossoy and Bergères-les-Vertus, this family-owned estate—founded in 1932 and based in Cramant—is now run by the fourth generation, Jean-Etienne and Jean-Emmanuel Bonnaire.
+Their 22 hectares of vineyards, planted primarily with Chardonnay, produce grapes for aging in tanks and old barrels (the Ver Sacrum and Variance cuvées, aged under cork for over six years).
+All dosage levels have been reduced.